DepressionLife Extension Suggestions

 Each of these categories is examined below.

-Broad-Range Nervous System Effects: Omega-3 Fatty Acids and Magnesium
+Broad-Range Nervous System Effects: Omega-3 Fatty Acids, Magnesium, and Saffron Extract

 Omega-3 fatty acids